Old Norwegian Sheep

-The Old Norwegian Sheep (Norwegian: Gammelnorsk sau) is likely the breed that most closely resembles the original Northern European short-tailed sheep in Norway.
+The Old Norwegian Sheep (Gammelnorsk sau) is likely the breed that most closely resembles the original Northern European short-tailed sheep in Norway.
 Although the breed almost went extinct at several points in the last century, conservation efforts have succeeded in growing the population to around 30,000 animals and the breed is no longer considered threatened.
 The breed is particularly suited for being kept outside all year, a practice that stems back to the Viking Age.

 History and origins

 The breed likely descends from bronze-age sheep from Western Norway.
 This was the most common breed in Norway until the end of the 19th century, when it was overtaken by breeds that had been imported from England since the early 1700s.
 In the beginning 20th century, only small and scattered populations of Norwegian short-tailed sheep remained.
-Today, all Old Norwegian Sheep descend from Austevoll.
+Today, all Old Norwegian Sheep descend from a herd from Austevoll Municipality.

 Split from Spælsau

 In 1912, two breeding programmes were started to conserve what remained of this original Norwegian sheep stock.
 One of these breeding stations housed coastal sheep, which eventually gave rise to the Old Norwegian Sheep, whereas the other breeding station housed inland sheep, which eventually gave rise to the closely related Spælsau.